 5. Fly on actual holidays, like Christmas Day or New Year’s.

-One all-but-guaranteed way to snag last minute flight deals: Fly on the actual holiday, such as Christmas, the Fourth of July or Thanksgiving, when prices are often significantly less expensive than right before or after the holiday.
+One all-but-guaranteed way to snag last-minute flight deals: Fly on the actual holiday, such as Christmas, the Fourth of July or Thanksgiving, when prices are often significantly cheaper than right before or after the holiday.

-6. Hack your search: get cheap last-minute flights with one-way flights.
+6. Get cheap last-minute flights with one-way flights.

 7. Consider redeye flights.